davidstutz/kohana-green/guide/green/rules.md

 The rule key defines the object on which the rule is added:

 * For 'controller' rules: The controller in lower case like Kohana expects it for routes.
-* For 'model' rules: The complete model name like ORM::factory() would expect it followed by '.' as separator and the method name to add the rule on.
+* For 'model' rules: The complete model name like `ORM::factory()` would expect it followed by `.` as separator and the method name to add the rule on.

 ## Adding Rules